NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 “So it means for any conceivable magnet the probabilities are very small.
 It looks as though in principle it might perhaps be feasible.
 But then there comes a fatal flaw into this argument too – nonlinear electrodynamics.
 It turns out that the Maxwell field after all is not linear and this was in fact a discovery of Euler and Heisenberg already in 1936.
 It’s one of the most beautiful things that Heisenberg did when he was still a scientist.
 Heisenberg and his student Euler worked out the theory of the polarization of the vacuum produced by pair creation, that is electrons and positrons popping up and down in the vacuum produced this fourth order term in the Maxwell equations.
 The Maxwell equations are inherently nonlinear when you allow the Maxwell field to interact with electrons and positrons.
 This is the Euler-Heisenberg nonlinear electrodynamics which tells you that in fact the speed of light in a classical magnetic field is less than it would be in a vacuum.”

-From an NPQG perspective, a magnetic field carried by the spacetime gas must also increase the energy of the spacetime gas particles, aka gravitons.
-NPQG already teaches that the speed of light through spacetime gas varies with the temperature (energy) of spacetime gas according to the changes in permittivity and permeability caused by the increased energy.
+From an NPQG perspective, a magnetic field carried by the spacetime æther must also increase the energy of the spacetime æther particles.
+NPQG already teaches that the speed of light through spacetime æther varies with the energy of spacetime æther according to the changes in permittivity and permeability caused by the increased energy.

 [45:00] “Equation (35) is the amount that the speed of light is reduced in a magnetic field.
 B is the classical magnetic field.
 Hc is the critical field which is 5 times 10 to the 13 Gauss which is actually about what you get astronomically in a pulsar.
 A pulsar is a magnetized neutron star which typically have fields which are just about equal to the critical field so this in a pulsar these numbers can be quite large.
 The Maxwell field becomes strongly nonlinear.
 That tells you then this coherent conversion doesn’t work.
 If you have graviton and a photon going at different speeds they’re not going to be coherent with one another so the coherent conversion simply fails and so that happens then to be true in a neutron star.“